MorganDbs/Sneakers4Lumberjacks/README.md

     ./script.sh
     sudo mongod

-  in a another Terminal in Sneakers4Lumberjacks''folder :
+  in another Terminal in Sneakers4Lumberjacks''folder :
     node app.js

 Then :